Rotherham child sexual exploitation scandal: Baroness Casey's National Audit 2025

+Independent Inquiry into Grooming Gangs (2026)

-Casey called for a national inquiry having previously rejected the idea.
+Baroness Casey called for a national inquiry having previously rejected the idea.
 She had changed her mind due to the failure of many local councils to set up their own inquiries and the reluctance of some organisations to talk to her own investigators.
 The Prime Minister Keir Starmer, announced two days before the report was published that there would be a full national statutory inquiry into grooming gangs.
 Under the Inquiries Act 2005, the minister who sets up an inquiry must appoint a chairman and set terms of reference by an instrument in writing.
-As of September 2025, the Government had not.
+On 9 December 2025, Home Secretary Shabana Mahmood made a statement to Parliament announcing the Independent Inquiry into Grooming Gangs, its panel with Baroness Anne Longfield as its chair, and draft terms of reference to be confirmed no later than March 2026.

-Ethnic, religious and cultural factors
+Ethnic, religious, and cultural factors

 The Jay Report estimated there were at least 1,400 victims in Rotherham.
 While it did not specify the ethnicity of the victims or the perpetrators, it said: "In a large number of the historic cases in particular, most of the victims in the cases we sampled were white British children, and the majority of the perpetrators were from minority ethnic communities."
-Operation Stovewood reported that most victims were white girls and about 80% of perpetrators were males of Pakistani heritage.
+Operation Stovewood reported that most victims were white girls and about 80 % of perpetrators were males of Pakistani heritage.
 The Jay Report also described other, less investigated cases in which Asian women and girls were the primary victims, despite the belief that the victims were only white.
 Social isolation and fear of dishonour prevented Asian victims from coming forward.
 The report further said that "there is no simple link between race and child sexual exploitation, and across the UK the greatest numbers of perpetrators of CSE are white men".
 The ethnicity of offenders has also increased community tensions and led to far-right marches and violence in the town.
 An 81-year-old man was murdered by two white men who called him a "groomer" as they attacked him.